smurthys/smurthys.github.io/engagement.md

 The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange transportation on my own.
 The transportation should be safe, clean, and reasonably efficient and comfortable because I like to arrive on campus without anxiety or perspiration.
-And, with respect, please, no "cheapest car for hire" or beat up vehicles.
+And, with respect, no "cheapest car for hire" or beat up vehicles please.
 Definitely no 2-wheelers.

 I will bring my own computer and phone, but will need Internet connection for both devices.
 If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor,